rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/rokfeaturetable_use.md

 4. **Template Selection**: RokFeatureTables has the ability to import predefined templates from both the plugins folder, or your theme.
 RokFeatureTable comes with two predefined templates as examples: Browsers and Price Table.

 5. **Current Table Layout**: This area of the menu sets the size and content of the feature table.
-It's the most important component of the widget setup process.
+It's the most important component of the module setup process.
 More details about this menu are located in the [Table Layout](rokfeaturetable_use.md#table-layout) section below.

 Table Layout
 -----
-You can access the table layout options via the widget properties menu featured above.
+You can access the table layout options via the module properties menu featured above.
 This tool allows you to create and fill your feature table with information that includes everything from basic text to custom CSS classes, subline text, links, and styles.

-![][widget2]
+![][module2]

 :   1. **Columns** You can add or remove columns to your feature table.
 Columns can be individually highlighted to emphasize the included content.
 [23%, 12%, se]
     2. **Rows** Each column can have an independent number of rows.
 You can add or remove rows using the **+** or **-** controls.
 Each row within a column acts as a single cell.
 [37%, 51%, sw]